Always in My Heart (Tevin Campbell song)

 "Always in My Heart" is a song by American R&B singer Tevin Campbell.
 It was written and produced by Babyface and Daryl Simmons for Campbell's second album I'm Ready (1993).
 Released by Qwest Records as the album's third single, it became his third straight single from to hit the top 20 on the US Billboard Hot 100 and the top 10 of the US Hot R&B/Hip-Hop Songs chart.

+Music video

+An accompanying music video for "Always in My Heart" was directed by German film director Marcus Nispel.
+It was filmed in New York City in June 1994.

 Track listings

 All tracks written by Babyface and Daryl Simmons.